 Google has filed a patent under which the company would be able to record the daily life of the people to make their memories accessible in a database.

-The idea is that a device like the Google Glass will spent all day filming the user’s life to save it on Google servers and one can access it whenever they want.
+The idea is that a device like the Google Glass will spend all day filming the user’s life to save it on Google servers and one can access it whenever they want.

 As explained by the Huffington Post, the videos would be transmitted to the smartphone and uploaded to the cloud.

 The situation is curiously much like what was presented in the British TV series Black Mirror.
-In one of the episodes in question (pictured in the screenshot below), humans are accustomed to an identical equipment to that proposed by Google.
+In one of the episodes in question (pictured in the screenshot below), humans are accustomed to a piece of identical equipment to that proposed by Google.

 While the principle method behind this is already technically possible, the only limiting factor is the way in which we would record our memories.